 Today, the states in the U.S. with the soundest financial condition and with the highest credit ratings, are those that have been managed conservatively with small government, pro-growth policies.
 We believe these results are the direct outcome of such policies.

-As we look to the future, SFOF is well-positioned to be the premier conservative foundation bringing elected and appointed financial officers together with the nation’s top private sector companies and organizations.
-On behalf of our financial officers we thank our private sector partners and corporate members for all that they do to support SFOF!
+As we look to the future, SFOF is the premier conservative organization bringing elected and appointed financial officers together with the nation’s top private sector companies and organizations.
+On behalf of our financial officers we thank our private sector partners and national meeting sponsors for all that they do to support SFOF!

 SFOF STATEMENT OF PRINCIPLES